openfaas/faas/guide/deployment_k8s.md

 ## Asynchronous functions

-Asynchronous invocation works by queuing requests with NATS Streaminig.
+Asynchronous invocation works by queuing requests with NATS Streaming.
+An alternative implementation is available with Kafka in an [open PR](https://github.com/openfaas/faas/pull/311).

 Deploy the asynchronous stack like this (or use the helm chart with the async override)